vgurianov/uml-sp/docs/case_studies/minsky/minsky.md

 This diagram is depicted in Fig.2.
 <p><img src="cube.png" alt="" /></p>
 Figure 2.
 Formal describtion of the cube<br/>
+In definition of a concept used (a) relations between concepts and (b) slots.<br/>
+Relations are "is a" (instance), "has" (composition) and inheritance.
+All other relations are "dependencies".
+The same element can be both instance and class.
+The "list" object is instance of "List" class and the "List" class is instance of “Ontology System” UML-element.<br/>
+A slot is determine whenever definition its a type (or facet).
+A type is a set of values for the slot.
+A type definition is an enumeration, a class (as mathematical set) or constraint.
+A class of type also can be a frame to other notion.

 - The “List” frame define “Minsky’s cube” concept.
 The frame is instance "Ontology System" UML-element (daughter "SPFrame" element, i.e. frame).
 The frame has example.
 It is "list" object or the cube in Fig.1 Three state (currentItem=item1,item2,item3) of object are three structure to bottom in Fig.1.<br/>